xamarin/mini-hacks/XamarinMobile/README.md

 ```

 * Run the app test each button to see the features in action!
 Remember, the camera functionality will only work if you run the application on an actual device.

+### Walkthrough (Android)

+* Create a new Android Application called "xamMobileAndroid"

+* Add a Button with label "Find Location" and id `buttonLocation`

+* Add a Button next to it with label "Take picture" and id `buttonCamera`

+* Add an ImageView